odow/SDDP.jl/docs/src/tutorial/10_parallel.md

 SDDP.jl.

 First, we need to add some extra processes to Julia.
 This can be done two ways.
-We can start julia using `julia -p N`, where `N` is the number of worker processes to add, or we can use the `addprocs(N)` function while Julia is running.
+We can start Julia using `julia -p N`, where `N` is the number of worker processes to add, or we can use the `addprocs(N)` function while Julia is running.
 The main process that co-ordinates everything is called the *master* process, and the remote  processes are called *workers*.
 For example, to add two